codetinkerhack/hello-world-war/README.md

 1. As mentioned before user proper RDS.

-2. This application appears to be of mostly read / less write type (as name suggests it is a CMS type application).
+2. DONE.
+This application appears to be of mostly read / less write type (as name suggests it is a CMS type application).
 Thus it is good candidate for caching.

     Following can be done to improve performance when traffic to application grows: